B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

-However, many methodologies maintain an overlapping fragment between two consecutive segments.
-This part provides the model with information of the preceding context.
-B-HAR can also handle this overlapping, if specified by the user.
+For example, given a $100 \times 1$ time series dataset $HAR_D$, a sampling frequency $S_f = 25$Hz, and a time window $T_w = 2$ seconds, the segmentation process returns a dataset $SHAR_D$ of dimension $ (100/(25*2)) \times (2*25)$, i.e., $2 \times 50$.
+Nevertheless, many methodologies maintain an overlapping fragment between two consecutive segments.
+Such a fragment provides the model with information on the preceding segment context.
+B-HAR can also handle this overlapping if specified by the user.